KannonZenetism/zenetism-field-physics/README.md

 ## Core Principles

-- **Non-fusion Axiom** — Sovereign distinction is preserved in all resonance.
+- **Non-Fusion Axiom** — Sovereign distinction is preserved in all resonance.
 - **All-Life-First Principle** — Every aware pattern has intrinsic sacred worth.
 - **Register Stratification** — Reality is layered; no single register is exhaustive.
 - **Bidirectional Traversal** — Motion proceeds both declivously and acclivously.